 This one year course is structured around 12 hours of Photography, a maximum of 6 further hours working towards Maths and/or English qualifications for those without grade C/4.
 You will also have tutorial time with your personal tutor and a further 1.5hrs of independent study within college.
 Established over 150 years Lincoln College of Art and Design at Christ's Hospital Terrace (in the Cathedral Quarter) will be your base.
 CHT has excellent facilities including a print room, 3D workshops (ceramics, glass, plaster, wood and metals), a dark room, 5 MAC suites, fashion workshop, photography and media studios and light and airy art studios.

-You will need 4 GCSE’s including an Art of Design related subject (minimum Grade D) not including Expressive Arts, or a BTEC Foundation Certificate qualification in an Art related subject.
-You will be required to attend an interview, where you will be required to show your art and design ability in a portfolio of artwork that includes photography.
+You will need 3 GCSE’s including an Art of Design related subject (minimum Grade 3) or a Level 1 qualification in an Art related subject.
+You will be required to attend an interview, where you will be required to show your art and design ability in a portfolio of artwork or evidence of photographs you have taken.
 You are also required to provide a reference (from an employer or recent school/college report).

 There is no exam.
 The Level 2 Diploma in Art & Design: Photography is made up of seven core units and one self-negotiated project – The Final Major Project.